stennety/mywebsite/_posts/2020-03-31-the-corona-chronicles-week-4.md

 ---
 Week 4.
 Overall, I feel like I've gotten into the rhythm of this new way of life.
 Friends have been setting up more and more video calls in the evenings, which is nice.
 I've got standing Zoom meetings set up for online board games twice a week, and my coworkers and I have been playing games during lunch.

-Got some sweet new masks:
+Got some new masks that my girlfriend's mom made:

 ![]({{site.cdn_path}}/2020/04/04/beetles_mask.jpeg)